chriskolb/SDDR-Species/README.md

 This script produces the partial effect curves of the optimized models for the species <em>Panstrongylus megistus</em> (another species can simply be specified at the beginning).
 Output is in folder plot-results

 - **`performance-results-single-species.R`**
-This script takes the `ParBayesianOptimization` objects from the folder bayesian-optimization and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
+This script takes the pre-computed `ParBayesianOptimization` objects from the folder bayesian-optimization and trains SDDR models for each species and predictor type ten times using random weight initializations to produce the final performance results.
 Output is in folder performance-results.

 - **`plots-single-species.R`**
 This script produces the predictive maps obtained by SDDR (DNN-only predictor type).
 This **script cannot be run** without the environmental grid data not included here.

 # pooled-models

 This folder contains the necessary code for the pooled SDDR models.
 The included folders contain the necessary `deepregression` repo, the pooled data set, Bayesian Optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.

 - **`bayes-hopt-pooled.R`**
 This script performs Bayesian Hyperparameter Optimization for all three predictor types.
 Subsequently, the models are estimated ten times to produce the final results.
 The folder "bayesian-optimization-results" contains the resulting `ParBayesianOptimization` objects and "performance-results" the respective AUC and Brier scores.
+Also runs for several days.

 - **`full-model-datagen.R`**
 This script takes the raw data (**not included here**) and produces the pooled and multivariate data sets and generates spatially decorrelated cross-validation folds using  `blockCV`.

 # multi-species-models

+This folder contains the necessary code for the multi-species SDDR approaches.
+The included folders contain the necessary `deepregression` repo, the multivariate data set, pre-computed bayesian optimization results, auxiliary scripts for data pre-processing and the model formulas, and the output of the scripts below.

+- **`bayes-hopt-multi-class.R`**
+This script performs Bayesian Hyperparameter Optimization for all three predictor types in the multi-class modeling approach using a Multinoulli distribution to model the label powerset of the response labels.
+Subsequently, the models are estimated ten times to produce the final results.
+The folder "multi-class-model" contains the resulting `ParBayesianOptimization` objects and performance results, i.e. the respective AUC and Brier scores.
+Also runs for several days.

+- **`bayes-hopt-multivariate.R`**
+Same as for `bayes-hopt-multi-class`, only that the multivariate data are modeled using seven independent Bernoulli distributions.
+Results are contained in "multivariate-model"

+- **`multi-mars.R`**
+This script computes the multivariate benchmark model (MMARS: multi-species multivariate adaptive regression splines).
+Results are contained in folder "mmars-model"